paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 ### Metadata

-Xfer documents can contain metadata that is not part of the data itself.
-This metadata can be used for a variety of purposes, such as defining the version of Xfer that the document conforms to and other information that may be useful to the parser or the consumer of the data.
+XferLang documents can contain metadata that is not part of the data itself.
+This metadata can be used for a variety of purposes, such as defining the version of XferLang that the document conforms to and other information that may be useful to the parser or the consumer of the data.

 ```xfer
 <!